Permafrost/TundraTN/README.md

   status set to 'ABORTED' (when using the standard $catch service).

   * Inputs:
-    * `$bizdoc` is the Trading Networks document whose content is to be translated.
+    * `bizdoc` is the Trading Networks document whose content is to be translated.

     * `$service` is the fully-qualified name of the service which will be